raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Until dispelled or triggered

 When you cast this spell, you inscribe a harmful glyph either on a surface (such as a section of floor, a wall, or a table) or within an object that can be closed to conceal the glyph (such as a book, a scroll, or a treasure chest).
-If you choose a surface, the glyph can cover an area of the surface no larger than 10 feet in diameter.
-If you choose an object, that object must remain in its place; if the object is moved more than 10 feet from where you cast this spell, the glyph is broken, and the spell ends without being triggered.
+If you choose a surface, the glyph can cover an area of the surface no larger than 3.0m in diameter.
+If you choose an object, that object must remain in its place; if the object is moved more than 3.0m from where you cast this spell, the glyph is broken, and the spell ends without being triggered.

 The glyph is nearly invisible, requiring an Intelligence (Investigation) check against your spell save DC to find it.